-explain.depesz.com is tool for finding real cause for slow queries.
+explain.depesz.com is a tool for finding real causes for slow queries.

 EXPLAIN ANALYZE query; and read the output.
 The problem is

 that not all parts of the output are easily understandable by anybody, and it's not always obvious